Jaduguda uranium mine: Smuggling of uranium

 On February 18, 2008 police of Supaul district in the eastern Indian state of Bihar seized 4 kg of low-quality uranium and arrested one Indian and five Nepali smugglers.
 According to media reports the uranium was smuggled out of the Jaduguda mines and the smugglers were trying to sell it to Nepal.
 The market value of the seized uranium was estimated at Rs.
 5 crore on the international market.

 Pollution

 When uranium ore is extracted from the ground, 99.28% of the mined ore is treated as waste as the uranium isotopes used in nuclear power plants mainly is uranium-235 leaving behind the major portion of the ore which consists of uranium-236 and uranium-238 as well as some other components.
 This waste (also referred to as tailings) is then neutralised with lime and carried through pipelines to a tailing pond.
-This transport is made possible through the provision of clean water (in the pipelines) out of decantation wells which is then taken through a closed channel to an effluent treatment plant for the removal of radium and manganese.
+This transport is possible through the provision of clean water (in the pipelines) out of decantation wells which is then taken through a closed channel to an effluent treatment plant for the removal of radium and manganese.
 The solid tailings are then retained in the ponds (tailing ponds).